 git merge feature/stripe-integration

-When to Use Worktrees vs. Single Session
+When Should You Use Git Worktrees vs. a Single Session?

 ScenarioApproach